 Outcome: The Seymour House teams instantly connected with the Community app.
 Engagement levels took an immediate uplift as the communication and understanding between teams and individuals improved.
 This internal communications case study shows how crucial it is to connect with employees in a way that suits their style of interaction.

 Rule 6: Make the most of managers

-Yahoo’s Head of HR sent out a motivational memo full of praise for the company’s “positive momentum”, “the buzz and energy in our offices”, “remarkable progress” and promising “the best is yet to come.”
-Oh yes, and all staff working from home must move back into the office or quit.
+Approach: Yahoo’s Head of HR sent out a motivational memo full of praise for the company’s “positive momentum”, “the buzz and energy in our offices”, “remarkable progress” and promising “the best is yet to come”.
+At the end of this message was the directive that all staff working from home must move back into the office or quit.

 Rule 7: There is no silver bullet